zhiwen-xdu/ScaleEvent/README.md

 ```

 #### 💾 2.
 Data Preparation
 We release our main simulated (VID2E) and aligned pretraining data publicly.
 Other datasets can be downloaded and processed using the links provided in the supplementary materials of the paper.
+The 'VisEvent+CoeSot' datasets are also available for download from the [EventSAM](https://github.com/zhiwen-xdu/EventSAM).

 <div align="center">